 Several people commented that it would be a good idea to look at real grass and understand how it grows in order to better design the pattern for planting it.
 While I commend this suggestion for being exactly how one should go about solving a different problem, unfortunately it is not relevant for solving this problem.

-The reason is because this is not a simulation of actual grass.
-Actual grass grows in actual blades whose numbers vastly outstrip the number we could feasibly render on the target platforms of The Witness.
+The Witness.
 The pattern I am trying to create isn’t at all related to how real grass grows because it’s not trying to mimic that pattern.
 It’s simply trying to figure out a way to best cover an area without you noticing the places that aren’t covered.
 The fact that there’s some grass on the texture map is about the extent to which the properties of grass are related to this endeavor.

 However, I will point out that I did write some grass generation code for an off-line rendering project many years ago (circa 2006) where I did do exactly what was being suggested.
 I took my camera outside and took pictures of various grasses around town myself, and looked at the clumping and clustering.
 That’s an article for another day, but I can say definitively that it greatly informed the biggest feature of that algorithm that I had not thought to do previously, which was to focus on the fact that grasses in human-controlled environments mostly grows sideways, not upward, and capturing that goes a long way towards making something that looks like a “lawn”.

-I do apologize for spending two weeks now on something that, technically, is not even related to The Witness apart from the fact that it motivated me to look into it.
-Next week, I will properly resume talking about things that are actually in The Witness, and will include the previously promised riveting video footage of a place — and I am not making this up for effect — called CaseyTown.
+The Witness, and will include the previously promised riveting video footage of a place — and I am not making this up for effect — called CaseyTown.
 How can you pass up an opportunity to (virtually) visit a place called CaseyTown?
 I suspect you cannot pass up such an opportunity, and as such, I will see you back here next week for another wonderful Witness Wednesday.